balditommaso/ALADIN/README.md

 ### Reference
-Project build on top of DORY tool, please make sure to cite also their paper: https://ieeexplore.ieee.org/document/9381618 (preprint available also at https://arxiv.org/abs/2008.07127)
+*We are NOT the developers of DORY project*, however if you are interested please consider to cite also their paper: https://ieeexplore.ieee.org/document/9381618 (preprint available also at https://arxiv.org/abs/2008.07127)
 ```
 @article{burrello2020dory,
   author={A. {Burrello} and A. {Garofalo} and N. {Bruschi} and G. {Tagliavini} and D. {Rossi} and F. {Conti}},